 The nature of the South Korean business environment makes recruiting the right people an essential factor of a successful market entry.
 The best Korean employees are unlikely to apply for work with an unknown foreign company lacking brand and credibility.
 On the other hand, the business culture depends highly on personal relationships, making it a difficult market unless the company has a top-notch staff accustomed to the local business culture and with the right networks in place.

-Consider the case of a Finnish industrial goods company.
+Consider the case of a Nordic industrial goods company.
 A market opportunity was seen for its products, but setting up a sales office took much longer than expected, mainly due to staffing difficulties.
 After a great deal of challenges, a senior manager willing to work for the relatively unknown company was found.
 Unfortunately, the manager was “too senior” to drive crucial early stage frontline sales work, and evidently also lacked any real access to key decision makers.
 Finnish mid-level management was sent over to push the local operations forward, but has so far been unable to change the situation markedly as they do not have the required networks.

 Successful recruiting requires developing a strong company brand and word of mouth, so that one is able to compete with the better-known local players.
 The company’s vision for the future must be credible; often marketing messages have to be tailored to meet the unique characteristics of the South Korean business environment.
 Topping this off by offering a better work-life balance can switch the recruiting advantage to the foreign company.
-A Finnish company that succeeded in setting up its South Korean sales company found an entrepreneurial sales manager in his mid-30s with solid international experience and good knowledge of the Korean market.
+A foreign company that succeeded in setting up its South Korean sales company found an entrepreneurial sales manager in his mid-30s with solid international experience and good knowledge of the Korean market.
 The manager preferred employment in an international company due to the better working culture and saw the opportunity to build his own career in the company.
 The company had a good reputation, world class products, and focused on markets where demand was building up yet no chaebols or their suppliers operated.
-In addition, Finnish senior management members had spent considerable time in Asia, and understood the unique characteristics of the market.
+In addition, the senior management members had spent considerable time in Asia, and understood the unique characteristics of the market.

 South Korea offers interesting learning opportunities and a gateway to larger Asia

 South Korea remains relatively unknown to foreign companies and its potential is perhaps too often neglected.
 Granted, this country represents a fairly closed economy, and due to language and cultural barriers it is a hard one to enter.
-Nevertheless, the unique characteristics of this market offers the courageous entrant interesting learning opportunities, and a gateway to the larger Asian markets.
+Nevertheless, the unique characteristics of this market offers the courageous entrant interesting learning opportunities, and a gateway to the larger Northeast Asian markets.
 Success will require careful attention to efficiency and quality, as well as recruiting, marketing and brand building (often through informal networks), and further obstacles are likely to be found on the way.
 For those who survive the entry, the reward lies in working with one of the most dynamic economies in the world, having access to a highly educated, hard working and ambitious staff, and collaborating with some of the largest and fastest growing global corporations.